 1. The separate collection of packaging waste that is sorted at packaging waste treatment plants.
 In these facilities, plastics are sorted and baled into four types of plastics: PET, HDPE, films and mixed plastic.
-All refuse/ rejected materials from these facilities are sent to local landfills/incinerators, according to the mass balances provided by MITERD, and therefore refuse from these plants would not be subject to exports.
-Sorted and baled materials from this source are sold to waste operators through periodical bids organised by the Spanish PRO for packaging
+All refuse/ rejected materials from these facilities are sent to local

 (Ecoembes).
-Information on the results of bids for HDPE and PET is displayed on their website, however this is not the case for film and mixed plastics where this information is not publicly available.
+Information on the results of bids for HDPE and PET25 is displayed on their website, however this is not the case for film and mixed plastics26 where this information is not publicly available.